iramnaaz/hw4-svm/problems.tex.md

 ## The MNIST dataset
 The MNIST dataset of handwritten digits is included with this assignment (train-images-idx3-ubyte, train-labels-idx1-ubyte), and you can read more about it [here](http://yann.lecun.com/exdb/mnist/).
+We've provided a data loader for you in `mnist.py`, but you must download the dataset for yourself.
+You will need to use the data loader for some questions below.

-We've provided a data loader for you in `mnist.py`.
+# Coding (0.0 points)

-# Coding (0 points)
+There is only one autograded test for this assignment and that is the `test_netid.py` test.
+You will not have to write any other code to pass the tests.
+You will, however, still have coding to do for the experiments.
+You must hand in whatever code you did for data loading, your visualizations, and experiments by pushing to github (as you did for all previous assignments).
+Your code should be in the `code/` directory.
+Homeworks turned in without code will get a 0 on this assignment.

-There is no coding graded for this homework.
-That said, do hand in whatever code you did for data loading, visualization ,etc.
+You should make a conda environment for this homework just like you did for previous homeworks.
+We have included a `requirements.txt`.

 # Free-response questions (10 points, total)